kiarie404/BLOG/RUST_SHORT_NOTES/src/Error_handling_notes.md

 The relevant function is source().
 You have hardcode your souorces across different modules.
-Check out this exampple :
+Check out this example :
 ```rust
 use std::error::Error; // use the Error Trait
 use std::fmt::{Display, Formatter, write}; // use the Display trait.
 For an item to be able to implement the Error trait, it must first implement both Debug & Display traits